7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 You get the idea!

-When you optimize for SEO (search engine optimization) you're showing Google what your copy/content is about.
-Along with showing that it is valuable to your target audience.
+When you optimize for SEO (search engine optimization) you're showing search engines like Google, what your copy/content is about.
+Along with showing that it’s valuable to your target audience.

 SEO is the key to improving your online ranking, and increasing organic traffic to your website, blog, social media, etc.